ditto125/Stepmania-Stream-Tools-MrTwinkles/README.md

-# Stepmania-Stream-Tools-MrTwinkles Fork
+# Stepmania-Stream-Tools-SMrequests Fork
-This is my fork of the project for the MrTwinkles47 and Danizom813 Twitch channels.
+This is my fork of the project for the MrTwinkles and Danizom813 Twitch channels.
 The main differences in this fork are mostly methodology and optimizations of certain existing features.

 A quick summary:
 * Support for multiple channels/broadcasters with a single SM5 instance and song database.